Creating a Lottery

 - Governor Phil Bredesen appointed a 7-member Board of Directors to govern the Corporation.

 - The Board hired Rebecca Paul (now Rebecca Hargrove) as the first President and CEO.

 Where the Money Goes

-- Lottery-funded programs include a variety of scholarships and awards, after-school programs, and the Governor’s Drive to 55 initiatives.
+- Lottery-funded programs include a huge variety of scholarships and grants, after-school programs, and the Governor’s Drive to 55 initiatives.

 - Since the fall of 2004, more than 1.3 million grants and scholarships to in-state institutions have been awarded to Tennessee students.

 - Out of every dollar spent on tickets, the largest portion is used to pay prizes.
 Other portions are used to fund the education programs described above, pay retailer commissions and for Lottery operations.

 - First-day ticket sales, which began three weeks earlier than expected, totaled $10.8 million.

 - Total sales since inception are more than $19.2 billion.

 - The Lottery offers a huge variety of games, including up to 45 instant-ticket games and eight drawing-style games.
 New instant-ticket games are introduced each month.